 Use the Power BI REST API

 The Power BI REST API makes real-time streaming easier for developers.
-After you select API on the New streaming dataset screen and select Next, you can provide entries that enable Power BI to connect to and use your endpoint.
+After you select API on the New streaming semantic model screen and select Next, you can provide entries that enable Power BI to connect to and use your endpoint.
 For more information about the API, see Use the Power BI REST APIs.

 If you want Power BI to store the data this data stream sends, so you can do reporting and analysis on the collected data, enable Historic data analysis.

 After you successfully create your data stream, you get a REST API URL endpoint.
 Your application can call the endpoint by using

 POST requests to push your streaming data to the Power BI semantic model.
 In your

 POST requests, ensure that the request body matches the sample JSON that the Power BI user interface provided.
 For example, wrap your JSON objects in an array.

 For streaming semantic models you create in the Power BI service UI, the semantic model owner gets a URL that includes a resource key.
 This key authorizes the requestor to push data into the semantic model without using an Azure AD OAuth bearer token.
 Keep in mind the implications of having a secret key in the URL when you work with this type of semantic model and method.

 The integration of PubNub streaming with Power BI helps you create and use your low-latency PubNub data streams in Power BI.
 When you select PubNub on the New streaming semantic model screen and select Next, you see the following screen:

 You can secure PubNub channels by using a PubNub Access Manager (PAM) authentication key.
 This key is shared with all users who have access to the dashboard.
 For more information about PubNub access control, see Manage Access.